SNOWSHOEING

 warm hat, gloves and sunglasses will all contribute to an enjoyable-rather

 than miserable-day on the trail.
-Always pack a detailed
+Always pack a detailed topographic

-a Forest Ranger or friend when you take off on one of the
+Be sure to tell a Forest Ranger or friend when you take off on one of the trails.

-weather can change quickly
+Weather in Mammoth can change quickly

 and you could get caught in a storm.
 Be sure to check back in when